OpenNebula/docs/source/integration_and_development/references/react_sunstone_dev.rst

 Can read more about :ref:`FireEdge configuration <fireedge_install_configuration>`.

-.. note:: All path from repository code are located in ``src/fireedge``.

 Adding New Tabs
 ================================================================================

-OpenNebula resources are grouped into pools and can be managed from the interface through resource tab (or route).
-Where we can operate over one or more resources, filter by attributes or get detailed information about individual resource.
+OpenNebula resources are grouped into pools and can be managed from the interface through resource tab (or route) where we can operate over one or more resources, filter by attributes or get detailed information about individual resource.

-For this reason, a configuration file has been created for each resource.
-These are  located in ``etc/sunstone``.
+For this reason, a configuration file has been created for each tab, located in ``etc/sunstone``.

 To develop a new tab, it's necessary to understand the structure of the configuration files: